ZeylandH/ZeylandH/README.md

 [Zeylandrholden11@gbstu.org](mailto:Zeylandrholden11@gbstu.org)

 # Experience
-I am well-versed in Java-Oriented programming languages, 3d modeling, Content creation, and
+I am well-versed in Java-oriented programming languages (such as Java, C, C#, and C++), 3d modeling, and general content creation (Video Editing, Image editing, 3d Modeling).

-# Projects
 ## Media Creation

-I am a part of a local-scale family business, You Buy We Build.
+I am a part of a local-scale family business, (You Buy We Build)[link:youbuy-webuild.com].
 We assemble most merchandise - from boxed furniture to large gazebos.
+# Projects

 ## In Progress
 I am currently working on a Resin Lens that uses a unique fluid principle to create dimensionally accurate lenses with exceptionally cheap and accessible parts.